GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes we do get taken by surprise.
-For example, when the Internet came along, we had it as a fifth or sixth priority.
+> ### A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
 >
-> ~ *Bill Gates*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts